cristianglezm/EvoGarden/README.md

     -   `src/components/Modal.tsx`: A generic modal component.
     -   `src/components/DataPanel.tsx`: The main UI for the slide-out panel containing challenges, analytics, and the Seed Bank, with a tabbed interface.
     -   `src/components/ChallengesPanel.tsx`: Renders the list of challenges and their progress.
-    -   `src/components/ChartsPanel.tsx`: Renders all the data visualization charts using data from the `analyticsStore`.
+    -   `src/components/ChartsPanel.tsx`: The main container for the analytics tab that renders the individual chart components.
+    -   `src/components/charts/`: A directory containing individual, specialized chart components (`PopulationChart`, `EnvironmentChart`, etc.), making the analytics section more modular.
     -   `src/components/Chart.tsx`: A reusable wrapper component for the `echarts-for-react` library.
     -   `src/components/SeedBankPanel.tsx`: Renders the champion flowers saved in the Seed Bank.
     -   `src/components/StatusPanel.tsx`: The main container in the header for status information, including the global search widget.